ibexa/documentation-user/docs/content_management/content_items.md

 ---
-description: content items are containers that Ibexa DXP uses to store content data.
+description: Content items are containers that Ibexa DXP uses to store content data.
 ---

 # Content items